Fran García (footballer, born 1999): Real Madrid

-Born in Bolaños de Calatrava, Ciudad Real, Castilla–La Mancha, García joined Real Madrid's La Fábrica in 2009, from hometown side Bolaños CF. On 1 February 2018, while still a junior, he renewed his contract until 2022.
+Born in Bolaños de Calatrava, Ciudad Real, Castilla–La Mancha, García joined Real Madrid's La Fábrica in 2013, from hometown side Bolaños CF. On 1 February 2018, while still a junior, he renewed his contract until 2022.

 Promoted to the reserves ahead of the 2018–19 season, García made his senior debut on 9 September by playing the last 25 minutes of a 0–0 Segunda División B away draw against AD Unión Adarve.
 He made his first team debut on 6 December, coming on as a second-half substitute for Dani Carvajal in a 6–1 home routing of UD Melilla, for the season's Copa del Rey.

 García scored his first senior goal on 15 December 2019, netting his team's second in a 3–0 home win against Getafe CF B.

 Rayo Vallecano

-The following 1 September 2020, García was loaned to Segunda División club Rayo Vallecano for the 2020–21 campaign.
-He made his professional debut on 13 September 2020, starting in a 1–0 away win against RCD Mallorca.
-García immediately became a starter for Andoni Iraola's side, but suffered a knee injury in November; initially expected to miss the remainder of the campaign, he returned to play after 20 days.
+On 1 September 2020, García was loaned to Segunda División club Rayo Vallecano for the 2020–21 campaign.
+He made his professional debut thirteen days later, starting in a 1–0 away win against RCD Mallorca.
+He immediately became a starter for Andoni Iraola's side, but suffered a knee injury in November; initially expected to miss the remainder of the campaign, he returned to play after 20 days.

 On 13 July 2021, after helping in Rayo's promotion to La Liga, García joined the club permanently on a four-year contract.
-He made his debut in the category on 15 August, starting in a 3–0 away loss to Sevilla FC.
-Considering his applaudable performance during 2022–23 season, multiple clubs have noticed his outstanding improvement, including his boyhood club Real Madrid.
+He made his debut in the category on 15 August, starting in a 3–0 away loss to Sevilla.
+In the 2022–23 season, his notable performance has attracted the attention of many clubs, including his childhood club, Real Madrid.

+Return to Real Madrid

+On 9 June 2023, Real Madrid announced the re-signing of García until June 2027, after triggering the buy-back clause for a fee of €5m.
+On 12 August 2023, he made his first appearance after the return, playing the full 90 minutes in a 2–0 away win over Athletic Bilbao in the league.
+On 17 September, García delivered two assists in a La Liga fixture against Real Sociedad, contributing to a 2–1 triumph for Real Madrid.
+For his standout performance, he was named the man of the match.
+On 20 September, García made his UEFA Champions League debut in a group stage match, coming on as a substitute for Nacho against Union Berlin.
+On 11 May 2024, he scored his first league goal at the club in a 4–0 away win over Granada.
+On 5 July 2025, García scored the second goal for Real Madrid in a 3–2 victory over Borussia Dortmund in the FIFA Club World Cup quarter-finals, securing their advancement to the semi-finals.